a-v-medvedev/cppcgen/README.md

 ./test7 > test7_autogen.cpp && g++ test7_stub.cpp test7_autogen.cpp && ./a.out
 ```

-For 1D case, theboundary update problem looks like this.
+For 1D case, the boundary update problem looks like this.
 Suppose we have an array of N
 numbers.
 We have to update the first and the last element of the array so that
 they were equal to their neighbours.
 ```